-The decrease in receipt of NWSSP Covid centrally purchased assets relates to the accounting required for items received from NHS Wales Shared Services Partnership of £1.607M in relation to personal protective equipment, medical equipment and consumables in respect of the Covid 19 pandemic response during 2020/21.
+The decrease in receipt of NWSSP Covid centrally purchased assets relates to the accounting required for items preceived from NHS Wales Shared Services Partnership of £1.607M in relation to personal protective equipment, medical requipment and consumables in respect of the Covid 19 pandemic response during 2020/21.
 No items have been received during 2021/22

-Dental fee income has increased in comparison to 2020/21 due to the an increase of volumes of patients treated via the General Dental Services contract in comparison to 2020/21.
+Dental services contract in comparison to 2020/21 due to the an increase of volumes of patients treated via the General Services contract in comparison to 2020/21.